12 Must-Try DC Classics for Winter Restaurant Week

 1819 Columbia Rd., NW

-Johnny’s is a double DC classic: the seafood restaurant launched on Capitol Hill in 1999, and then transitioned into chef Anne Cashion’s original Adams Morgan restaurant space (Cashion’s Eat Place) a few years ago.
-Cashion is still the one turning out tried-and-true Mid-Atlantic dishes like crab Imperial.
+Johnny’s is a double DC classic: the seafood restaurant launched in Dupont Circle in 1999, moved to Capitol Hill, and most recently transitioned into chef Anne Cashion’s original Adams Morgan restaurant space (Cashion’s Eat Place) a few years ago.* Cashion is still the one turning out tried-and-true Mid-Atlantic dishes like crab Imperial.
 Options for Restaurant Week dishes are few but promising—think Scottish salmon or grilled duck breast.
 Dinner only

 La Chaumière

-Note: *This post has been updated from a previous version